 Kids aren’t the only ones who benefit from distance learning.
-The coronavirus pandemic has proved that online education has become a well-developed technology.
+The coronavirus pandemic proved that online education has become a well-developed technology.
 Learn Spanish, sign language, coding or photography with the help of YouTube videos, podcasts and other online courses.

 19. Deep cleaning

 Who has time to clean the dryer vent, rotate the mattress or wipe down the top of the refrigerator?
-During the lockdown, some of us have had nothing but time.
+During the lockdowns, some of us had nothing but time.
 It’s a good reminder that if we seek out those weird little cleaning jobs — maybe pick one or two a month — the house will both look and run better.

 20. Rediscovering letter-writing

 Spotting a handwritten envelope in a pile of boring bills can make someone’s day.

 The mail kept coming during the outbreak, but for many of us, it just served to remind us that we only receive bills and advertisements.